-This paper outlines the systems that are involved in Micro-Tunnelling, and discusses the principles involved in this process.
-It also explores the technical requirements of the system as well as the various geophysical and environmental factors of your construction site, for the implementation of Micro-Tunnelling.
+This paper outlines the systems that are involved in Micro-Tunneling, and discusses the principles involved in this process.
+It also explores the technical requirements of the system as well as the various geophysical and environmental factors of your construction site, for the implementation of Micro-Tunneling.
 This information is made available for the convenience of those in the field of civil and transport engineering and statutory undertakers, to help make informed decisions in project planning.

 Our experts can help you utilize this information well and implement micro tunnelling technology optimally at your jobsite.
 We can help you with